KshitijSrivastava/Voice-Based-Tone-Classification-and-Person-Identification/index.md

 Further to improve the accuracy and robustness of our system MFCC was used to identify person classification based on a trained model
 The Procedure to use MFCC (Mel Frequency Cepstral Coefficient) was to use 6 filter banks for the corresponding FFT size of 256.

+We used the Mel Frequency Cepstral coefficients because the voice lies mainly in 70 to 250 Hz.
+So instead of using linear filter banks which could have been equally spaced, we used the mel frequency which had a lot of filter in the lower frequency.

+Below image shows the Mel filter banks for 13 filers for 128 points (Other 128 points being symmetric due to being a real signal).
+We used the 6 filters for classification (Filters which are closer to the human voice range).
+We use [this](matlab_code/Create_MelFrequencyFilterBank.m) MATLAB function to get the filter bank values.

+![MFCC](images/Mel_filterbank.JPG)

 Then Passing the same through the FFT of the signal through each filter banks and then computing the energy for each signal passed through the filter banks.
-This forms the feature vector.
+This formed the feature vector.

-![MFCC](images/Mel_filterbank.JPG)